 - b) Preliminary agreement to use TANGO Controls framework (www.tango-controls.org) was achieved in March 2015; prototyping has been started.
 TM Consortium will define the guidelines for use of TANGO Controls in the SKA Telescopes.
-When guidelines are published, this ICD will be updated accordingly. - c) The exact content and format of messages will be defined during Pre-construction Phase2 and documented in the Section 7 "Interface Details". - d) 6 months prior to the CDR of any one of the three elements involved in this interface: Final ICD agreed, including all implementation details.
+When guidelines are published, this ICD will be updated accordingly. - c) The exact content and format of messages will be defined during Pre-construction Phase2 and documented in the Section 7 "Interface Details".

+d) 6 months prior to the CDR all three elements involved in this interface will sign the final version of the ICD, including all implementation details.